roryjwhite/bankruptcies/README.md

 ![2024-09-25](https://github.com/user-attachments/assets/d8c616ad-ceb9-4360-b3a6-8caf68431d94)

 (Absolute number of bankruptcies for Europe and the U.S. not entirely comparable, due to e.g. different bankruptcy laws, fewer large firms in the U.S)
-- Looking at year on year variations, number of bankruptcies in the U.S. is significantly more volatile than in Europe in recent years
+- Looking at year on year variations, the number of bankruptcies in the U.S. is significantly more volatile than in Europe in recent years
 - This may reflect the fact that the U.S. put less bankruptcy prevention measures in place during COVID-19 and re-opened the economy earlier than European states

 ![2024-09-25 (1)](https://github.com/user-attachments/assets/e85a92c5-a603-4a34-8079-144d7d94680b)